5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>Adding `Eject` Button to the Menu bar</strong></summary>

 ### Eject Button
 macOS locks the optical drive sometimes so that you can't open it with the physical eject button – even if no media is present.
-To fix this you have 2 Options.
+To fix this you have 2 options:

-- Option 1: Adding an Eject Button to the Menu Bar
-	- Go to `System > Library > CoreService > Menu Extras` and double-click on `Eject.menu`.
-This adds an Eject Button to the Menu Bar.
+- **Option 1**: Go to `System > Library > CoreService > Menu Extras` and double-click on `Eject.menu`.
+This adds an Eject button Icon to the Menu Bar.
-- Option 2: Press and hold the `INS` button (right below the Power Button) until the Eject Icon appears on the screen and the CD tray opens.
+- **Option 2**: Press and hold the `INS` button (right below the Power Button) until the Eject Icon appears on the screen and the CD tray opens.
 </details>

 ## CPU BENCHMARK